 Associate Dean, Experiential Learning; Clinical Professor of Law

 Professor Weigold joined the faculty in 2010 as the Director of Legal Research & Writing.
-She has had over twenty years of teaching experience in legal research and writing at three previous law schools, most recently at Cornell Law School in Ithaca, New York.
-Additionally, Professor Weigold has had fifteen years of experience directing legal writing programs, first at South Texas College of Law in Houston, then at the University of St. Thomas in Minneapolis.
-In addition to teaching legal research and writing, she has taught courses in Professional Responsibility, Comparative Legal Systems, International Human Rights, and International Criminal Prosecutions.
+In 2019, she became Associate Dean for Experiential Learning, overseeing law clinics, externships, legal research and writing, and other skills courses.
+She has had over twenty-five years of teaching experience in legal research, analysis, writing, and advocacy at three previous law schools, most recently at Cornell Law School in New York.
+Additionally, Professor Weigold has had fifteen years of experience directing legal writing programs, first at South Texas College of Law in Houston, then at the University of St. Thomas Law School in Minneapolis.
+In addition to teaching lawyering skills classes, she has taught courses in Professional Responsibility, Comparative Legal Systems, International Human Rights, and International Criminal Prosecutions.

 Scholarship & Publications

 - Ursula Weigold, et al., A Guide to Teaching Lawyering Skills (2012) (with Joel Atlas, et al.).